6 Natural Remedies for Swollen Feet and Ankles

 - Continue soaking for 15 minutes or until the water cools.

-Horsetail tea is perfect for removing toxins that have built up in the body because it’s a potent diuretic.
+Horsetail tea is great for removing toxins that have built up in the body because it’s a powerful diuretic.

 - 2 tablespoons of horsetail (20 g)